Frequently Asked Questions (FAQs)

-Less Stress on You and Your Relationships: The Collaborative approach reduces stress, anxiety and fears about the process and the outcome of your estate planning, especially if you are concerned about the possibility of litigation over your estate.
-You can work these issues out in advance, and everyone can focus on settlement feeling fully informed and involved, with more control over the outcome.
+Less Stress on Parties and their Relationships: The Collaborative approach reduces stress, anxiety and fears about the process and the outcome of your estate planning, especially if parties are concerned about the possibility of litigation over their estate.
+Parties can work these issues out in advance, and everyone can focus on settlement feeling fully informed and involved, with more control over the outcome.

 Win-Win Approach: Collaborative Practice takes a positive approach and creates a congenial working environment.
-The opportunity exists for you and other participants to work as problem-solving partners in a climate that facilitates “win-win” decisions.
+The opportunity exists for participants to work as problem-solving partners in a climate that facilitates “win-win” decisions.

-Flexibility to Create a Solution That Fits You: Collaborative Practice encourages creative solutions in resolving issues, including remedies that may not be available in litigation.
+Flexibility to Create a Unique Solution: Collaborative Practice encourages creative solutions in resolving issues, including remedies that may not be available in litigation.

-Collaborative Practice Puts You In Charge: The non-adversarial nature of Collaborative Practice shifts decision-making to you along with the support of your Collaborative Practice team, instead of putting decisions in the hands of strangers bound by the rules of a courtroom, often without your involvement or input after your death.
+Collaborative Practice Puts You In Charge: The non-adversarial nature of Collaborative Practice shifts decision-making to parties along with the support of the Collaborative Practice team, instead of putting decisions in the hands of strangers bound by the rules of a courtroom, often without a party’s involvement or input after death.

 Lower Cost: Collaborative Practice is generally less costly and time-consuming than litigation.

-Client Involvement: As a Collaborative client, you play a vital part of the team (consisting of both parties and both attorneys).
-You have greater involvement in the decision-making and greater control over the outcome affecting your life.
+Client Involvement: Collaborative clients play a vital part of the team (consisting of both parties and both attorneys).
+Parties have greater involvement in the decision-making and greater control over the outcome affecting their life.

-Support From Your Professional Team: You are supported in a manner that allows the attorneys and any other professional members of the team to work cooperatively together with you and your family to resolve issues that might otherwise negatively affect aspects of your life and your relationships, both personal and professional.
+Support From Your Professional Team: A party is supported in a manner that allows the attorneys and any other professional members of the team to work cooperatively together with a party and the family to resolve issues that might otherwise negatively affect aspects of their life and their relationships, both personal and professional.

-Your Collaborative lawyer mediator, financial specialist, and communication specialist help you come to a mutually satisfactory plan, allowing all issues and concerns to be addressed in a respectful way.
+The Collaborative lawyer mediator, financial specialist, and communication specialist help parties come to a mutually satisfactory plan, allowing all issues and concerns to be addressed in a respectful way.